You are currently viewing Homeschool Curriculum on a Budget

 I told myself several times that I was only allowed to buy one thing.
 I’m happy to say I left with only a book of copywork sentences.

-It really is hard, but if you’re on a budget, it’s just best to list out what you need for what subjects and what children.
+If you’re on a budget, it’s just best to list out what you need for what subjects and what children.

 (PS.
 I have something to help you with that…keep reading!).

-Then, figure out if you can find anything using ideas #1 and #2.
+You’re less likely to buy things you don’t need because it’s based on a plan.
+From your intended plan, figure out if you can find anything using ideas #1 and #2.
 After that, you can make your purchases.

 But before you do that, read #4!